 Herb-Roasted Cornish Game Hens

-Think of these recipes as dinner-party building blocks: People-pleasing and delicious, every one will become your signature dish.
+Think of this recipe as a dinner-party building block: People-pleasing and delicious, it will become your signature dish.

 - Servings: 6